Tru by Hilton: History

 The hotel brand was announced in January 2016 at the Americas Lodging Investment Summit in Los Angeles.
 It was designed to compete against Comfort Inn and La Quinta, and the first Tru by Hilton hotels were expected to open late in the same year.
 The goal was to create rooms of 228 sqft with "clever" bathrooms.
 The brand uses platform beds instead of box springs and uses a landing zone where guests can place their luggage and hang their clothes rather than a dresser.
 Hilton realized that they could shrink the width of the room from the typical 12 to 10 ft because typically the TV cabinet would take up 2 ft, but with flat screen televisions the space could be spared.
 The desk that was decided to be used is a portable chair attached to a table, allowing the guest to use the chair wherever they want in the room.
-As of February 2021, it has 178 properties with 17,403 rooms in two countries and territories, all franchised.
+As of April 2026, it has 347 properties with 33,840 rooms, of which 333 properties and 32,275 rooms are franchised.